malahimansari/faceofexams/README.md

 2. Install Dependencies

   cd faceofexams
   npm install

 3. Set up the environment variables:
 Create a .env file in the root directory and add the following:

 MONGO_URI=your_mongodb_connection_string
 JWT_SECRET=your_jwt_secret
-# Add other environment variables as needed

 4. Run the application:
 npm start

 Usage
 Ensure MongoDB is running.
-Access the application at http://localhost:3000 (or another specified port).
+Access the application at http://localhost:8080 (or another specified port).
 Technologies Used
 Node.js
 Express